+EXPENDITURES REVENUE

-EXPENDITURES Amount (\$) Change REVENUE Amount (\$) Change
+Amount (\$) Amount (\$)

-Salaries 9,396 -329 FHWA PL 27,650 0
+Salaries 9,724 FHWA PL 27,650

-Fringe Benefits 4,416 -154 In-Kind - Toll Credits 3,171 0
+Fringe Benefits 4,570 In-Kind - Toll Credits 3,171

-Indirect 13,088 483 FTA 5303 0 0
+Indirect 12,605 FTA 5303 -

-Professional Services 0 0 In-Kind - Toll Credits 0 0
+Professional Services - In-Kind - Toll Credits -

-Supplies 0 0 FHWA PL c/o 0 0
+Supplies - FHWA PL c/o -

-Printing 0 0 In-Kind - Toll Credits 0 0
+Printing In-Kind - Toll Credits -

-Travel 750 0 FTA 5303 c/o 0 0
+Travel 750 FTA 5303 c/o -

-Toll Credits 3,171 0 In-Kind - Toll Credits 0 0
+Toll Credits 3,171 In-Kind - Toll Credits -

-In-Kind/Non-Federal Local Match 0 0 AMBAG General Fund/Cash Contributions 0 0
+In-Kind/Non-Federal Local Match -

-TOTAL 27,650 0 TOTAL 27,650 0

-% Federal 88.53
+TOTAL 27,650 TOTAL 27,650 % Federal 88.53

+Contracts are as follows: /0 Feueral 00.33

-Project Description This work element is programmed as per the Memorandum of Understanding (MOU) between AMBAG, the Council of San Benito County Governments (SBtCOG) and Caltrans.
+This work element is programmed as per the Memorandum of Understanding (MOU) between AMBAG, the Council of San Benito County Governments (SBtCOG) and Caltrans.
 The main objective of this work element is to develop and maintain the federally mandated Metropolitan Transportation Plan (MTP) for the Metropolitan Transportation Planning Area which includes San Benito County (a rural county within the AMBAG metropolitan planning area).
 It also includes developing and maintaining a San Benito County database used for the AMBAG Regional Travel Demand Model (RTDM) in order to meet the metropolitan transportation planning requirements, including but not limited to evaluating transportation projects and carrying out air quality analysis in a regional context.

 AMBAG conducts and coordinates metropolitan transportation planning activities for San Benito County in accordance with MAP-21/FAST Act. requirements and in conjunction with each county's RTP (SCCRTC, TAMC and SBtCOG as detailed in the WE 622), to ensure that they have common formatting for the project database, financial forecasts, project selection criteria, modeling analysis and environmental review (EIR) with the MPO's MTP.
 This work element is developed in conjunction with WE 622.

-Project Products Draft vision, goals, objectives, education materials, revised cost estimates, revenue forecasts, data collection for forecast, charts, graphs, etc. for San Benito County.
-Federally Eligible Tasks All tasks listed below and deliverables are federally eligible.
-Previous Accomplishments Adoption of the 2040 MTP.
-Federal Planning Factors (PF) Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency.
+Draft vision, goals, objectives, education materials, revised cost estimates, revenue forecasts, data collection for forecast, charts, graphs, etc. for San Benito County.